prashannaLeo/NPL_Ticket_Notifier/START_HERE.md

 ## 🎯 What This Does

-Monitors the Khalti events website for NPL cricket tickets and automatically sends you a **Telegram notification** as soon as tickets become available.
+Monitors the Khalti events API for NPL cricket tickets and automatically sends you a **Telegram notification** as soon as tickets become available.

 ## ✅ Current Status

 ✓ **The application is fully working and ready to use!**

 The script can:
-- Monitor the Khalti events page continuously
+- Monitor the Khalti API continuously for ticket availability
 - Send formatted Telegram messages with ticket details
+- Send voice alerts via Telegram when tickets appear
 - Log all activities for troubleshooting
 - Avoid duplicate notifications